francescogreppi/francescogreppi.github.io/_posts/2016-04-18-closures-pt1.markdown

 {% endhighlight %}

 The `a` variable is not found within the function scope.
-But thanks to the lexical environment refernce the function is able to look for the variable in the outer scope, using it for its own purpose.
+But thanks to the lexical environment reference the function is able to look for the variable in the outer scope, using it for its own purpose.